jammycakes/namespace.js/readme.md

 consuming namespaces in JavaScript.
 It doesn't do anything other than handling
 namespaces: it doesn't attempt to load in other scripts or modules, for example.

+It follows a few design criteria that I had:

+  1. I wanted to have a single IIFE-style closure for each file.
+This is so that I can have a single `"use strict";` statement in each file, without it interfering with other files that don't use strict mode when they are concatenated and minified.
+  2. I wanted to be able to pass other namespaces and objects into the top level closure as namespace aliases, so that if another rogue script sneaks in a `jQuery.noConflict()` statement, the `$` identifier can still be made available regardless.
+Also, so that I can declare shortcuts to other namespaces elsewhere and save on typing.

 Usage
 -----